Paris! Known around the world as the city of love.

 I’ll never forget the entrance to the Abercrombie & Fitch store.
 You have to see it to believe it.
 As you step through a gate that looks like it’s from a French Palace, beautifully designed and covered in gold, you enter a box-hedged pathway that leads you to a small garden and then to another impressive door, which is the actual store entrance.
 With murals displayed on every wall, even if you don’t buy anything, this is definitely a store to check out.

-After still being in shock at the impressiveness of the Abercrombie & Fitch store (I mean #storegoals), we were headed directly for the Arc de Triomphe.
-The earlier you get here, the better, because this place can become tourist central!
+After my shock wore off at the impressiveness of the Abercrombie & Fitch store (I mean #storegoals), we headed directly for the Arc de Triomphe.
+The earlier you get there, the better, because this place can become tourist central!
 As we discovered.

-And trying to cross the road here where there’s no pedestrian crossing in place, definitely a bad idea.
+And trying to cross the road where there’s no pedestrian crossing, definitely a bad idea.
 I saw some tourists try and do so before quickly changing their mind.
 The roundabout is a constant flow of eager cars trying to get from point A to point B, cutting across lanes and in front of each other.
-It was incredible to watch.
+It was utter chaos.